 He does not hold any directorship in other public companies.
 He does not hold any shares or warrants in PJBumi Berhad and does not have any family relationship with its directors or major shareholders.
-He has no conflict of interest with PJBumi and has no convictions of offences within the past five (5) years except for traffic offences, if any.
+He has no conflict of interest with PJBumi and has no convictions of offences within the past five (5) years except for traffic offences, if any

-He had attended 1 out of 5 Board Meetings held during the financial year as he was only appointed to the Board on 18 September 2017.
+He had attended 4 out of 5 Board Meetings held during the financial year.